SpaceTradersAPI/api-docs/docs/quickstart.md

 - [x] `COSMIC` - The Cosmic Engineers are a group of highly advanced scientists and engineers who seek to terraform and colonize new worlds, pushing the boundaries of technology and exploration.
 - [x] `VOID` - The Voidfarers are a group of nomadic traders and adventurers who travel the galaxy in search of riches and adventure, willing to take risks and explore the unknown.
-- [x] `GALLACTIC` - The Galactic Alliance is a coalition of planets and factions that have banded together for mutual protection and support, working together to defend against external threats and promote cooperation.
+- [x] `GALACTIC` - The Galactic Alliance is a coalition of planets and factions that have banded together for mutual protection and support, working together to defend against external threats and promote cooperation.
 - [x] `QUANTUM` - The Quantum Federation is a group of planets and factions that have joined together to share knowledge and technology, using their collective expertise to advance the science and technology of the galaxy.
 - [x] `DOMINION` - The Stellar Dominion is a powerful, expansionist faction that seeks to conquer and control as many systems as possible, using their advanced technology and military might to dominate their rivals.
 - [x] `ASTRO` - The Astro-Salvage Alliance is a group of scavengers and salvagers who search the galaxy for ancient artifacts and valuable technology, often combing through old ship battlegrounds and derelict space stations.